 Excel is only trying to help.

 This might be a nice feature if you're simply going to work with the data in Excel.
-But, if you plan to import the data into another system (such as Watershed), chances are these automatic formatting changes will make your data incompatible with the import template that's meant for another system.
+But, if you plan to import the data into another system (e.g. xAPI data into Watershed), chances are these automatic formatting changes will make your data incompatible with the import template that's meant for another system.

 The changes Excel makes to your data might cause a failed import—or worse, the import will succeed, but the reformatted data will be erroneous.
 Switching the order of days and months in a date, for example, could significantly impact how the date is interpreted by other systems.